|Training and Exercise

 The Regional Response System is managed within the Training and Exercise Division of OKOHS.
 All training needed for the Regional Response System is provided free of cost to the units.
 Training is provided through Oklahoma State University-Fire Service Training (OSU-FST).
 For additional information regarding the Regional Response System, please visit the Regional Response System Homepage.
 For additional information regarding the training provided to the Regional Response System, please visit the OSU-FST's Events Calendar.

-The National Domestic Preparedness Consortium (NDPC) is the principal vehicle through which OGP identifies, develop, tests and delivers training to state and local emergency responders.
+The National Domestic Preparedness Consortium (NDPC) is the principal vehicle through which Department of Homeland Security/FEMA National Preparedness Directorate (NPD) identifies, develops, tests and delivers training to state and local emergency responders.
 Most courses are available as a direct delivery in which instructors travel to Oklahoma and conduct courses.
 Resident delivery courses are also an option which involves the student traveling to the training site.
 With either delivery method, there is no cost for the instruction of the courses.
 Visit the Consortium Training page for additional details.
 For information on training and resources for emergency first responders, with an emphasis on rural areas, visit the Rural Domestic Preparedness Consortium.

 To register for a course, click on the left navigation link to the OKOHS Training Calendar.
 Once there, search for the course you are interested in attending, click on the course name, then on Register for Course/Event at the top of the page.
 You may also search for a course by the date of delivery.
 If you already have an account, enter your login and password.
 If you don't have a login and password, create an account then click next.
 Once you have completed the necessary steps, you should get a confirmation page.
 If you have any questions, contact the Training and Exercise Division contacts listed to the right.